 The financial assumptions used in making the valuations are shown in the Appendix of this report.
 Assumptions concerning future experience are needed for computing employer contribution rates.
 As time passes and actual experience develops, assumed and actual experiences are compared.
 From time to time one or more of the assumptions about the future are changed by the Board after consulting with the actuary.
-The assumptions used in performing the 2018 valuations were adopted by the Board in conjunction with a five-year experience investigation for the period ending February 28, 2015.
+The assumptions used in performing the 2020 valuations were adopted by the Board in conjunction with a five-year experience investigation for the period ending February 28, 2015.

-Your attention is directed particularly to the Comments on pages 3 through 7, and to the Short Condition Test on page B-6.
-Based upon the 2018 valuations, it is our opinion that LAGERS continues to satisfy the actuarial principles of level cost financing.
+Your attention is directed particularly to pages 3 through 8, and to the Short Condition Test on page B-5.
+Based upon the 2020 valuations, it is our opinion that LAGERS continues to satisfy the actuarial principles of level cost financing.